There are now 3 possible online modes for units:

 - Indicative assessments in this unit are as follows: (1) written assessment

 ; (2) ongoing clinical assessment

-; and (3) practical assessment.
+; (3) practical assessment; and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - DENT6910 Dento-Maxillofacial Radiology Clinical Practice II (Part 2)

 - clinical teaching hours: 5 x half day clinic sessions (3 hours) per week (on average)